rudicode/code2rubylearning/README.md

 command line tool that formats, given source code files, making them ready for pasting to the rubylearning.org forum.

 # Under Development
+## Installation

+Add this line to your application's Gemfile:

+    gem 'code2rubylearning', :git => "https://github.com/rudicode/code2rubylearning.git", :branch => "master"

+And then execute:

+    $ bundle
+This should install clippy 1.0.1 as well.

+To see if it works

+    $ bundle exec code2rubylearning

+This should copy the text string "Text to copy to clip board." to your clipboard.

 ## Contributing

 1. Fork it